Federal Direct Student Loans

 For Direct PLUS Loans for both parent and graduate and professional student borrowers where the first disbursement of the loan is after March 1, 2013, the current loan fee of 4 percent will increase.
 We presently anticipate that the rate will increase to approximately 4.20 percent.

-President Obama recently signed the Bipartisan Student Loan Certainty Act of 2013.
-Thus, Federal Direct Student Loan interest rates for loans with a first disbursement on or after July 1, 2013 are now as follows:
+Federal Direct Student Loan interest rates for Loans with a first disbursement between July 1, 2013 and June 30, 2014 are as follows:

 - Undergraduate Direct Subsidized & Unsubsidized Loans: 3.86%